Kunlong1994/lab3/Other-ways-to-connect-IxE-to-your-computer.md

 }
 ```
 3. Try logging into your device using ssh from a terminal.
-4. If you need to see what device your IxE is on, use iwconfig:
+4. If you need to see what device your IxE is on, use `iwconfig`:
 ```shell
 pi@ixe42:~ $ iwconfig wlan0
 wlan0     IEEE 802.11  ESSID:"The House"